Sophos NDR – Eliminate Network Blind Spots

 - Managed Detection and Response Complete

-The exact steps to add NDR as an integration in Central, configure the image, download it and deploy it to the VM can be found in the following guide from Sophos: Set up Sophos NDR
+The exact steps for adding NDR as an integration in Central, configuring the image, downloading it, and deploying it on the VM are described in the following Sophos guide: Set up Sophos NDR